-The SQLite library consists of 102 files of C code (as of Version 3.9.0) in the core with 32 additional files that implement the FTS3, FTS5, RTREE, DBSTAT, JSON1, and RBU extensions.
-Most of these are "source" files in the sense that they are stored in the SQLite version control system and are maintained directly.
-But some of the C files are generated automatically using scripts or auxiliary programs during the compilation process.
+The SQLite library consists of 102 files of C code (as of Version 3.9.0 - 2015-10-14) in the core with 32 additional files that implement the FTS3, FTS5, RTREE, DBSTAT, JSON1, and RBU extensions.
 Of the 102 main source files, about 75% are C code and about 25% are C header files.
+Most of these are "source" files in the sense that they are stored in the SQLite version control system and are edited manually in an ordinary text editor.
+But some of the C-language files are generated using scripts or auxiliary programs.
+For example, the parse.y file contains an LALR(1) grammar of the SQL language which is compiled down into are parser in files "parse.c" and "parse.h" by the Lemon parser generator.

-The standard makefiles for SQLite have a target for building an object we call the "amalgamation".
+The makefiles for SQLite have an "sqlite3.c" target for building the file we call "the amalgamation".
 The amalgamation is a single C code file, named "sqlite3.c", that contains all C code for the core SQLite library and the FTS3, FTS5, RTREE, DBSTAT, JSON1, and RBU extensions.
 This file contains about 184K lines of code (113K if you omit blank lines and comments) and is over 6.4 megabytes in size.
-Though the the various extensions are included in the "sqlite3.c" amalgamation file, they are disabled using #ifdef statements.
+Though the various extensions are included in the "sqlite3.c" amalgamation file, they are disabled using #ifdef statements.
 Activate the extensions using compile-time options like: